 In this article, we wish to briefly comment upon John Calvin’s influence upon the religious community on the subject of grace.
 His ideas are circulated in several denominations, and, tragically, have found their way into the thinking of many people.

-Because God loved the entire world (John 3:16), and so wants all men to be saved (1 Timothy 2:4) and not a single one to perish (2 Peter 3:9), Christ died to be the propitiation for sins—not just for the elect, but potentially for the entire world as well (1 John 2:2).
+Because God loved the entire world (Jn.
+3:16), and so wants all men to be saved (1 Tim.
+2:4) and not a single one to perish (2 Pet.
+3:9), Christ died to be the propitiation for sins—not just for the elect, but potentially for the entire world as well (1 Jn.
+2:2).

 Calvinism argues that by a secret and special operation of the Holy Spirit, God’s grace is poured forth upon the elect.
 Since the extension of this grace is an act of divine power, it cannot be resisted any more than the original creation could have resisted the creative might of the Lord (Hodge 1960, 688).

-But the fact is, though God’s grace is generously offered, it must be received by the sinner—“[W]e entreat also that you receive not the grace of God in vain” (2 Corinthians 6:1).
-It is certainly possible to “receive not” that which is offered (cf. John 1:11).
+But the fact is, though God’s grace is generously offered, it must be received by the sinner.

 Calvinists argue that grace is given to the elect unconditionally.
 If such is the case, then there is absolutely nothing that one must do in order to receive salvation—not even believe.